Tw1ddle/MarkovNameGenerator/README.md

 Similarity To: birmingham
 ```

-A list of up to 100 results will be returned.
-Here are the top 10 from my attempt:
+A list of up to 100 results will be displayed.
+Here are the first 10 results from my run:
 ```
 Barkingham
 Basingham